Recurring Payments May Make You Susceptible to Ecommerce Fraud

 Focus on the First Transaction

 Fraudsters often use subscription accounts to test a first transaction with stolen information.
 The lower purchase amounts allow them to slip under the radar.
 If they aren’t caught, the stakes will get higher as fraudsters expand to larger purchase amounts.
+That’s why it’s important to carefully examine the first transaction from a new customer.

 Pay Attention to Resellers